nikini/iceberg/README.md

 ```
  -h, --help                outputs the usage information
- -i, --include <packages>  what packages to include (separated by comma)
  -e, --exclude <packages>  what packages to exclude (separated by comma)
  -s, --single              if included, it will run once and exit
 ```